DedZago/vim-notes-markdown/ReadMe.md

  - `g:note_markdown_dir` : The parent directory where the all the notes will be saved. (default location is `&l:runtimepath.'/note`, *i.e.*, `notes` folder in vim runtime path)
  - `g:open_note_dir_in_split` : A boolean if set will open the note folder in split.
 By default note folder is not open in split (default: 0).
  - `g:default_notes_extension` : Default is `.md`.
 It can be changed to other extension like `.note.md`.
 However, changing the extension do not change the storage format.
 The file is still stored as markdown.
+ - `g:open_note_folded` : If set to 0, the notes file will be opened without fold.
+Default is 0.

+Vim also respect the configuration provided at the end of file as comment.
+For example, adding `"set nofoldenable` will cause the the folds to be disable irrespective of setting of this plugin.

 ## Command Provided